KnowledgeForwardSolutions/CheckDigits.Net/README.md

 algorithm where alphabetic characters (A-Z) are mapped to integers (10-35) before calculating the check digit.
 The algorithm is case insensitive and lowercase letters are mapped to their uppercase equivalent before conversion to integers.

+`AlphanumericMod97_10Algorithm` implements [IMaskedCheckDigitAlgorithm](#imaskedcheckdigitalgorithm) and can be used to validate values that are formatted with non-check digit characters (for example, a value formatted with spaces or dashes for human readability).

 #### Details